 Evolution of DNS and deployment of DNSSEC have pushed reply sizes larger.
-We studied Alexa top-1000 websites, finding that 75% have replies that are at least $738\,\mathrm{B}$ (see Appendix B for details).
+We studied Alexa top-1000 websites, finding that 75% have replies that are at least 738 B (see \S A for details).

 With increasingly larger DNS replies (for example, from longer DNSSEC keys), IP-level fragmentation becomes a risk in many or all replies.
 To quantify this problem, Figure 2 examines a 10-minute trace with 13.5M DNSSEC enabled responses of one server for .com.
 Over this real-world trace we model the effects of different key sizes by replacing current 1024-bit RSA signatures with longer ones.
-We model regular operation for several key sizes, showing CDFs for the size of all responses, and dots for negative responses (NXD, medians; omitted since quartiles are within 1%) using NSEC3 [45], and DNSKEY replies for several sizes of KSK (each row) and ZSK (different shapes, exact values).
+We model regular operation for several key sizes, showing CDFs for the size of all responses, and dots for negative responses (medians for NXD; quartiles are within 1% and so are omitted) using NSEC3 [52], and DNSKEY replies for several sizes of KSK (each row) and ZSK (different shapes, exact values).

-Figure 2 shows that with a 2048-bit ZSK, 5% of DNSSEC responses and almost all NXDomain responses, and problem current DNS with T-DNS (why) packet size limitations guarantee: 512 B, typical: 1500 B no limit (from TCP bytestream) source spoofing spoof-detection depends on source ISP most cost pushed back to spoofer (SYN cookies in TCP) privacy (stub-to-recursive) vulnerable to eavesdropping privacy (from TLS encryption) (recursive-to-authoritative) aggregation at recursive aggregation, or optional TLS some DNSKEYs during rollover will suffer IP fragmentation (shown in the shaded region above 1500 B).
+Figure 2 shows that with a 2048-bit ZSK, 5% of DNSSEC responses and almost all NXDomain responses, and some DNSKEYs during rollover will suffer IP fragmentation (shown in the shaded region above 1500 B).